 Cement Grouting: This is usually referred to as compaction grouting or low-mobility grouting.
 In cement grouting, a cement-based grout is pumped into the ground through steel casings.
-The durability of the cement allows this method to be used for deep void filling at a high pressure, although it can also be used in shallower soils at a lower pressure and with a wetter cement mixture.
-Cement grouting is commonly used to fill large voids, as it makes the soil denser and seals the limestone surfaces, providing great support for the structure above.
+The durability of cement allows this method to be used for deep void filling at high pressure.
+It can also be used in shallower soils at lower pressure, and with a wetter cement mixture.

-Installing one or more foundation piers beneath your foundation can solve several foundation problems and will prevent further foundation failure.
-Although it does not repair the actual sinkhole, it can be a suitable solution for many Florida homeowners.
+Installing one or more foundation piers can solve several foundation problems and will prevent further foundation failure.
+Although it doesn’t repair the actual sinkhole, it can be a suitable solution for many Florida homeowners.
 The advantages of underpinning include:

-Depending on the severity and nature of your issue, professionals may suggest both of the solutions listed above to stabilize your home and fill in sinkholes or underground voids.
-In many cases, however, either grouting or underpinning will get the job done.
-However severe your issue, contact the experts at Foundation Professionals of Florida for your next step.
+Depending on the nature and severity of your foundation problem, professionals may suggest both grouting and underpinning to stabilize your home and fill in sinkholes or underground voids.
+In most cases, either grouting or underpinning will get the job done.

 For more information about foundation problems see Top 5 Causes Of Foundation Problems.

 At Foundation Professionals of Florida, we offer several solutions that will both stabilize your home’s foundation and fix sinkholes.
 Contact us today for a free estimate.